 Not all social media networks will be suitable for your business and the goals and objectives you’ve set.

-Last year, Instagram passed 800 million users worldwide.
+Last year, Instagram passed 1 billion users worldwide.

 It might sound like a good idea to plaster your brand on every single possible network but it’s not.
 Sooner rather than later you’ll notice you’ve spread yourself too thin.
 When quantity increases, quality usually drops.